Anne-KatherineBurns/bbn-sensitivity-atlas/README.md

 Each file contains the ranked decomposition of the total theoretical uncertainty for each observable, with columns:
 - `Parameter`: input parameter or reaction rate
 - `sigma_Yi`: absolute contribution to the uncertainty, $\sigma_{Y_i} = |dY/dp_i| \sigma_{p_i}$
-- `pct_variance`: percentage contribution to the total variance
+- `frac_var`: fractional contribution to the total variance

-Parameters contributing less than 0.1% of the total variance are omitted.

 ---